monaxiastr/MonaxiaSouls/readme.md

 ## Mod Content

-1. Restored officially deleted weapons and armours
+1. Restored officially deleted weapons and armours,

-2. Added Characters and their weapons from Touhou project
+2. Added Characters and their weapons from Touhou project,

-3. Modified casting action, increased speed
+3. Modified casting action, increased speed,

-4. Some rings will give continuous recovery on focus value
+4. Some rings will give continuous recovery on focus value,

-5. Bonfire at Firelink Shrine now provide more services
+5. Bonfire at Firelink Shrine now provide more services.

 ## Usage

-    Download files from branch 'main'
+1. Download files from branch 'main',

-    Put all downloaded files into 'Game' (DS3 game root category), if prompted for duplicate files, select overwrite

-    Folder structure will be like this:

-        Game
-        |---MonaxiaSouls
-        |---DarkSoulsIII.exe
-        |---dinput8.dll
-        |---modengine.ini
-        |---...
-        |---(other files of original game)
+2. Use [me3](https://github.com/garyttierney/me3) to activate this mod and play.